If you’re in search of things to do in Glengarriff in Cork, you’ve landed in the right place.

 5. Bantry House

-This unique estate has been owned and managed by the White family since 1739, and since its opening to the public in the 1940s, visitors have enjoyed viewing the original furniture and objects d’art.
+The unique Bantry House and Gardens has been owned and managed by the White family since 1739, and since its opening to the public in the 1940s, visitors have enjoyed viewing the original furniture and objects d’art.

 The formal gardens are set out over seven terraces, with the house sitting on the third terrace.